ahmadrezaM97/notes/notes/Fleeting Notes/Rabbitmq/Clustring.md

 ![[quarum1.png]]

+### Partition handling

+While a network partition is in place, the two (or more!) sides of the cluster can evolve independently.
+With both side thinking the other has crashed.
+This scenario is known as split-brain.
+Queues, binding, exchange can be created or deleted separatly.

+quorum queues will elect a new leader on the majority side.
+Quorum queue replicas on the minority side will no longer make progress ( accept new messages, deliver to consumer), all this work will be dome by the new leader.

+##### Recovering From a Split-brain

+to roecover from a split-brain, first choose one partition which you trust most.
+This partition will become the authority for the state of the system(schema, messages) to use; __any other changes which have occurred on the other partitions will be lost__

+Stop all nodes in the other partitions, then start them all up again when they rejoin the cluster they will restore state from the trusted partitions.

 when a server goes down, any queues that had leader on that node need to elect a follower as the new leader.

 __They can only do so if a majority of replica queues are still available.__

 ![[quoram2.png]]

 https://jack-vanlightly.com/blog/2018/8/31/rabbitmq-vs-kafka-part-5-fault-tolerance-and-high-availability-with-rabbitmq